nkh/ftl/config/ftl/man/ftl.md

             - not in the backup directory
             - with size under 5 MB
             - accessed this week
-            - belonging to group nadim
+            - belonging to group 'nadim'
             - which is a mp4 video
             - that's not rotated
             - that's does have matching sha256 signature file